ZeroDeth/derekkedziora.github.io/_posts/2016-11-12-topic-marking.md

 ---
 date: 2016-11-12
 layout: blog
-category: blog
+blog: true
+type: style guide
+style-guide: true
-title: "Topic Marking"
+title: Topic Marking
-tags: ["topic-marking", "naturalness"]
-description: "Sound more natural by (not) marking the topic of a sentence."
+description: Sound more natural by (not) marking the topic of a sentence
-permalink: "/blog/topic-marking"
+permalink: /blog/topic-marking
 ---
 You can make rapid progress in sounding more natural by understanding a few linguistic features of your target language since these areas pose the greatest barriers to sounding natural.